Mr-Jack-Tung/DSPy-CoT_vs_simple-Generation/README.md

 ### What's DSPy?
 Why's DSPy?
-DSPy: The framework for programming—not prompting—foundation models.</br>
+DSPy: The framework for programming—not prompting—foundation models.
 DSPy, short for "Declarative Self-improving Language Programs", stands at the forefront of merging Large Language models (LLMs) and Retrieval Models (RMs) to tackle complex tasks.

 - website: https://dspy-docs.vercel.app
 - paper: